Ant Farm (group): Media Burn, 1975

 Ant Farm began planning Media Burn while in Houston.
 Michels and Lord were interested in having the event sponsored, and first proposed Media Burn to the Walker Art Center; however, the art center did not want to sponsor the event, nor did any one else that they asked, so Michels and Lord began selling merchandise to support the event, in order to "[use] capitalism to smash capitalism," as described by Michels.
 Planning for Media Burn lasted six months, because the duo wanted it to be "more than a spectacle."
 It was on July 4, 1975, when Ant Farm performed their "ultimate media event."
 This event involved crashing a modified 1959 Cadillac Series 62 Convertible—it sported Eldorado side trim, hence it is routinely mistaken for an Eldorado Biarritz—known as their "Phantom Dream Car," through a pyramid of televisions in the parking lot of the Cow Palace in Daly City, bordering San Francisco.

-Prior to the main event of crashing the car through the stacked televisions, Doug Hall, whom was presented as President John F. Kennedy, gave a speech in which he presented the "Phantom Dream Car."
+Prior to the main event of crashing the car through the stacked televisions, Doug Hall, presented as President John F. Kennedy, gave a speech in which he presented the "Phantom Dream Car."
 Lord and Michels designed the Phantom Dream Car to appear futuristic, and have an "Apollo element;" meaning, they could only enter the vehicle's cockpit by crawling in, and their communication would be controlled by radio.
 Additionally, Lord and Michels would be dressed as astronauts while driving.
 Doug Hall's speech also addressed what Media Burn believed to be issues with mass media saying, "'What has gone wrong with America is not a random visitation of fate.
 It is the result of forces that have assumed control of the American system...These forces are: militarism, monopoly, and the mass media...Mass media monopolies control people by their control of information...
 And who can deny that we are nation addicted to television and the constant flow of media?
 And not a few of us are frustrated by this addiction.
 Now I ask you, my fellow Americans: Haven't you ever wanted to put your foot through your television screen?'"